Using Fortanix Data Security Manager for Percona MySQL Encryption at Rest

 With Fortanix DSM, you will see a complete audit trail every time the master key is retrieved.
 You will also have complete control over these keys, and you can revoke access to a key or disable it in case you want to lock down your data at rest.

-Here is an example of how to create an encrypted table.
+The following is an example of how to create an encrypted table:

 CREATE DATABASE MySQL_TDE_Test;